ipfs/specs/merkledag/ipld.md

 _Merkle-paths_ aren't suited for using them in a general purpose filesystem because it introduces many restrictions on file names.
 However, it can be used to work on special purpose filesystems.
 It can be compared to the `/proc` filesystem on unix computers or HTTP Web APIs where the allowed paths is restricted.

-General purpose filesystems are encouraged to design an object model on top of IPLD that would be specialized for file manipulation and have specific path algorithms to query this model
+General purpose filesystems are encouraged to design an object model on top of IPLD that would be specialized for file manipulation and have specific path algorithms to query this model.

 ### How do _merkle-paths_ work?